-When interest rates rise, the organisation selling annuities is able to obtain a greater income from each pound in your AVC fund, and therefore can provide a higher pension.
+When interest rates rise, the organisation selling annuities can obtain a greater income from each pound in your AVC fund, and therefore can provide a higher pension.
 A fall in interest rates reduces the pension which can be purchased.

-Buy a Top-up LGPS Pension
+Buy a top-up LGPS pension

 When you take your LGPS benefits you can use some or all of your AVC fund to buy a top-up pension from the LGPS.
-This automatically provides an inflation-proofed pension and can provide dependants' benefits.
+This automatically provides an inflation-proofed pension and provides dependants' benefits.
 The pension you buy is based on set purchase factors which can vary from time to time.